-The LDS Church's 2025 Caring Report documents $1.58 billion spent on humanitarian aid during the year, across 196 countries and 3,836 projects.
+The LDS Church's 2025 Caring Report documents $1.58 billion spent on welfare and humanitarian aid during the year, across 196 countries and territories.
 That equates to approximately $4 million per day directed to people in need.
+The Church reported 3,514 humanitarian projects plus 569 additional emergency relief projects (4,083 total) and 7.4 million hours of volunteer work.

 The figure has been growing consistently: $1 billion in 2022, $1.36 billion in 2023, $1.45 billion in 2024, and $1.58 billion in 2025.